|

 What do I do?

-your keypad code will get it to stop (you may have to enter it more than once)
+entering your keypad code will get it to stop (you may have to enter it

-owner's manual will have the exact procedures.
-If you don't have an owner's
+alarm panel owner's manual will have the exact procedures.
+If you don't have

 I don't have a user's manual, how do I get one?